How It Is (Wap Bap ...): Music video

-The official music video was shot in the house "Huize Herbosch" in Antwerp in two days.
-The editing took two months.
+The official music video was filmed in the house "Huize Herbosch" in Antwerp, Flanders, Belgium in 2 days.
+The editing took 2 months.

 Reception

 Critical response

 Upon its release, "How It Is (Wap, Bap ...)" was met with generally negative reviews from contemporary music critics.
 The main points of criticism were the lyrics, the voice and pronunciation of the singer, as well as the use of Auto-Tune.
 Nicolas Heine, writing for German online magazine Dance-Charts, criticized the song as flat and childish, while comparing it to advertising jingles.
 Heine concluded that the song's success was the only positive aspect, mostly attributed to it being unoffensive.
 Carsten Heidböhmer from Stern similarly gave a negative review of the song, pointing out the chorus as obtrusive and the concept of the lyrics trite.
 Heidböhmer jokingly noted that "How It Is (Wap, Bap ...)" has "the potential to become the most unpopular song of all time.".
 Beyond the widely negative feedback from critics, "How It Is (Wap, Bap ...)" was also accused of plagiarizing "The Show" (2008) by Australian singer Lenka.
 Multiple publications have noted the rhythm, melody and notes as being very similar.

 The promotional campaign of the song also aroused criticism.
 While critics believed the announcement that additional CDs would only be produced if there was a high number of pre-orders was untrue, it was also assumed to be an agenda for higher profit.
 Additionally, the reason for the release of the song was questioned due to the lack of Heinicke's singing abilities.
-Two days after the release, Heinicke prominently responded to the reproaches and the criticism, appearing surprised by the massive attention in one of her vlogs.
+2 days after the release, Heinicke prominently responded to the reproaches and the criticism, appearing surprised by the massive attention in one of her vlogs.
 She further emphasized that not everybody had to like the song and that everybody should judge it for themselves.

 Further reaction

 With over 3 million dislikes, the music video is the most disliked video on any German YouTube channel, more than twice as much as the former record holder.

 The music video became one of the most disliked videos on YouTube only a few days after being uploaded.
 Later, the video reached more than 2 million dislikes.
-Currently, it is the twenty-fourth most disliked video on YouTube, with over 3 million dislikes.
+Currently, it is the thirty-fourth most disliked video on YouTube, with over 3 million dislikes.

 The song and the video also attracted mockery by other content creators who satirized it.

 A few days after the original was published, the rapper Jonas Platin uploaded a version of the original with edited acoustics which he claimed to be a recording of the song without pitch correction.
 His video spread quickly across various social networks and attracted a lot of attention.
 Platin later revealed the video to be fake.

 Charts

-"How It Is (Wap Bap …)" entered the Official German Charts at number nine, with Heinicke registering her first single ranking position.
-The track also reached number five and 52 in Austria and Switzerland, respectively.
+"How It Is (Wap Bap …)" entered the Official German Charts at number 9, with Heinicke registering her first single ranking position.
+The track also reached number 5 and 52 in Austria and Switzerland, respectively.